 This is only a semi-retirement, of course, as I’m sure that along with new projects, I’ll still occasionally post comics online (which means many of you won’t even notice a difference).
 So, as always, I encourage you and your bestest internet friends to go like my comic/writing Facebook page and keep an eye on The Opt page.
 New stuff will be posted there, every now and then.

-This little announcement is also a fine segue into mentioning that I’ve been chipping away at a best-of book collection, Everything You Didn’t Ask For, which will be available in the next few months.
+This little announcement is also a fine segue into mentioning that I’ve been chipping away at a best-of book collection, Everything You Didn’t Ask For, which will be available in the next few months (update: available NOW!).
 It will include a whole buncha comic strips, and also writing, posters and other design/illustration work, and some previously unpublished older junk, spanning the last couple of decades or so.
-I might do a Kickstarter or something for it.
-I haven’t really decided yet.
 It will be a wonderful object you will want to purchase and place on your bookshelf, alphabetically between Chuck Palahniuk and Ayn Rand.